 - Do you have a waiting list for any openings?
 How long is it?

 - What are your hours for full and part‐time care?
 Are there limitations?

 - Do you offer any additional programs?
 Half-day, after hour care, 24-hour care?

 - If you offer to care for school-age children, is transportation provided for before and after school programs?

 - Do you offer a copy of your fee tuition rates?

-- Do tuition fees include meals? – what about special diet needs?
+- Are meals included with tuition? – what about special diet needs?

-- Do you charge for absences related to illness or vacation – yours or parents?
+- Do you charge for absences related to illness or vacation – yours and parents?

 - Are there any extra fees – enrollment, deposit, emergency kits, supplies, picking up late fees, etc.?